 Vishal runs a company that helps to gather crowds for all events.
 Santhanam is a local police inspector.
 Vishal falls in love with Hansika.
 I liked the storytelling style here by Director Sundar C. As Vishal‘s love progresses, Santhanam gets demoted, finally losing his job.
 Then the story takes a turn to finally revealing Hansika to be the aunt’s daughter for Vishal, two families separated for a long due to a ploy by the villain, played by Pradeep Rawat as Pasupathy.

 Many veteran actors appear, playing their parts as given, you see Prabhu, Ramya Krishnan, Vijayakumar, Aishwarya and half a dozen others.
 Vaibhav Reddy and Satish come as brothers to Vishal.
-After a gap now, Santhanam‘s comedy makes you really laugh, just not tickle, little or no double meaning dialogues.
+After a gap now, Santhanam‘s comedy makes you really laugh, just not tickle, with little or no double-meaning dialogues.
 The TASMAC (drunken) song, which is a must now for all love stories in Tamil cinema, is present, but kept as a happy song in search of someone.

-You can comfortably stop thinking (logic), as after first 60 minutes you figure out what’s going to happen.
+Everything cliche about village movies is present, but still, you can enjoy the film.
+In every movie, action performances by Vishal are visibly improving, this movie he has done very well.
+Hansika is lovely as ever.
+Mahindra & Tata motors should be quite pleased with Vishal, most of his movies now have flying Sumo (cars) & Bolero.
+In this movie, the number of cars has increased.
+You can comfortably stop thinking (logic), as after the first 60 minutes you figure out what’s going to happen.
 Sit back, relax and enjoy the scenes as it comes, I did that and came out laughing.